-For the principle of rapidFLIM - recording, check the technical note available here: Application Note: rapidFLIM
+For the principle of rapidFLIM - recording, check the application note available here: Application Note: rapidFLIM.

 Here in detail the FLIM analysis of SymPhoTime 64 is used to perform a lifetime fit and how to extract and read the results.
 A mixture of Dragon Green and Nile Red fluorescent microspheres were imaged with more than three frames per second.
 Tutorials workspace can be downloaded from https://figshare.com/s/4957fcfa684daef86c23.

 The files of this workspace are displayed in the workspace panel on the left side of the main window.

 MicroBeads.ptuby a single mouse click.

 The drop-down menu can be opened and closed by clicking on the grey button on the left side of the header of the drop down menu: